alfarias/alfarias.github.io/index.md

 [GitLab Project](https://gitlab.com/alfarias/ann-arrhythmia)

 * **A Competitive Structure of Convolutional Autoencoder Networks for Electrocardiogram Signals Classification**<br>
-Paper published by me on ENIAC 2018, where Convolutional Autoencoders are used in parallalel to classify Arrhythmia in ECGs.<br>
+Paper published by me and Adriana Castro on ENIAC 2018, where Convolutional Autoencoders are used in parallalel to classify Arrhythmia in ECGs.<br>
 Content in Brazilian Portuguese.<br>
 [Paper](https://sol.sbc.org.br/index.php/eniac/article/view/4446) - [GitLab Project](https://gitlab.com/alfarias/cae)